Natural Language Processing with Commonsense Knowledge: A Survey: Introduction

 \section{Introduction}

-Natural language processing involves a wide range of tasks, from those on the lexical and syntactical levels such as tokenization and part-of-speech tagging, to those on the semantic and pragmatic levels such as reference resolution and text generation.
-While the former type of tasks is relatively more straightforward and has been more-or-less successfully tackled by machines, higher-level semantic and pragmatic tasks require deeper understanding of natural languages and still remain challenging for machines, with some of them difficult even for humans.
-These tasks often require machines to reason over commonsense knowledge, something universally accepted by humans but usually implicitly stated.
-For example, if you see a six-foot-tall person holding a two-foot-tall person in his arms, and you are told they are father and son~\citep{DBLP:journals/cacm/DavisM15}, you immediately infer that the taller person should be the father.
-Though this seems easy and straightforward for humans, it is challenging for machines because the answer cannot be merely inferred from the given context, but depends on some external commonsense knowledge (in this case, ``normally a father should be taller than a baby son'').
+\IEEEPARstart{N}{atural} language processing (NLP) is a field of artificial intelligence (AI) that focuses on the interaction between computers and humans through natural language.
+The field of NLP has a rich history, dating back to the 1950s with the development of early machine translation systems~\cite{weaver1952translation,DBLP:conf/amta/Hutchins04}.
+Over the decades, NLP has evolved significantly, incorporating advancements in computational linguistics, artificial intelligence, and deep learning.
+These advancements have enabled the development of sophisticated NLP applications, such as speech recognition, sentiment analysis, and dialogue generation, which are now integral to many technologies we use daily.
+NLP encompasses a wide array of tasks, ranging from lexical and syntactical activities such as tokenization and part-of-speech tagging, to semantic and pragmatic challenges like reference resolution and text generation.
+While lexical and syntactical tasks are relatively straightforward and have largely been automated, higher-level semantic and pragmatic tasks demand a deeper understanding of natural language and remain challenging for machines.
+These tasks often require machines to reason using commonsense knowledge, which is universally accepted by humans but usually implicitly stated.
+For instance, if a six-foot-tall person is holding a two-foot-tall person and they are identified as father and son, it is intuitive to infer that the taller individual is the father~\cite{DBLP:journals/cacm/DavisM15}.
+This inference, obvious to humans, is difficult for machines because it relies on external commonsense knowledge that ``normally, a father is taller than a baby son.''